rawscholar-engineering/rawscholar-blog/content/blog/acceptance-rate-at-brunel-university.md

 Step 1: Go to Brunel University's official website.

 Choose a course that interests you and register with UCAS.
 Use the course finder to locate the course.
-Before applying, look at the university's placement records, tuition fee breakdown, living costs, course curriculum, and work permit rules.
-For other students, this may be their first time applying abroad, so if you're having trouble gathering this information, call Leverage Edu at 1800 572 000 and get your questions answered.
+Before applying, look at the university's placement records, tuition fee breakdown, living costs, course curriculum, and work permit rules

 Step 2: Compile the results of your proficiency exams.